Irrigation: American West

 Irrigated land in the United States increased from 300,000 acres in 1880 to 4.1 million in 1890 to 7.3 million in 1900.
 Two thirds of this irrigation sources from groundwater or small ponds and reservoirs, while the other one third comes from large dams.
 One of the main attractions of irrigation in the West was its increased dependability compared to rainfall-watered agriculture in the East.
 Proponents argued that farmers with a dependable water supply could more easily get loans from bankers interested in this more predictable farming model.
 Most irrigation in the Great Plains region derived from underground aquifers.
-Euro-American farmers who colonized the region in the 19th century tried to grow the commodity crops that they were used to, like wheat, corn, and alfalfa, but rainfall stifled their growing capacity.
+Euro-American farmers who colonized the region in the 19th century tried to grow the commodity crops they were used to, such as wheat, corn, and alfalfa, but rainfall limited their yields.
 Between the late 1800s and the 1930s, farmers used wind-powered pumps to draw groundwater.
 These windpumps had limited power, but the development of gas-powered pumps in the mid-1930s pushed wells deep into the Ogallala Aquifer.
 Farmers irrigated fields by laying pipes across the field with sprinklers at intervals, a labor-intensive process, until the advent of the center-pivot sprinkler after World War II, which made irrigation significantly easier.
-By the 1970s farmers drained the aquifer ten times faster than it could recharge, and by 1993 they had removed half of the accessible water.
+By the 1970s, farmers drained the aquifer ten times faster than it could recharge, and by 1993, they had removed half of the accessible water.

 Large-scale federal funding and intervention pushed through the majority of irrigation projects in the West, especially in California, Colorado, Arizona, and Nevada.
 At first, plans to increase irrigated farmland, largely by giving land to farmers and asking them to find water, failed across the board.
 Congress passed the Desert Land Act in 1877 and the Carey Act in 1894, which only marginally increased irrigation.
 Only in 1902 did Congress pass the National Reclamation Act, which channeled money from the sale of western public lands, in parcels up to 160 acres large, into irrigation projects on public or private land in the arid West.
 The Congressmen who passed the law and their wealthy supporters supported Western irrigation because it would increase American exports, 'reclaim' the West, and push the Eastern poor out West for a better life.